KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/django-101/step2.md

 Run the command

-`python manage.py startapp addressbook`{{execute}}, this creates the app under the root `contacts` directory with following directory strcuture
+`python3 manage.py startapp addressbook`{{execute}}, this creates the app under the root `contacts` directory with following directory strcuture

 ```bash
 ├── addressbook